Beach Too Sandy, Bryan Too Breaky

 Oh, Terry.
 I mean, really, Terry.

 This is insane.
-People are insane.
+These people are insane.

 Are they reliable?

 Found the S MacBook inside someone's truck and a phone number for an electrician.
-Well, you know how the electricians drive down the street and you see the
+Well, you know how the electricians drive down the street and you see the phone number.

 Honestly, our stepdad would be like, yeah, that's TV Bob, that guy.
 We know him.